To prepare all students for life-long learning

 About Our Schools

-The school district is recognized both statewide and nationally for its innovative, instructional practices and solid educational programs.
-The majority of our students score in the top stanines on standardized achievement tests and also exceed state standards on the Illinois Goals Assessment Program.
+The school district is recognized both state-wide and nationally for its innovative, instructional practices and solid educational programs.
+The majority of our students score in the top stanines on standardized achievement tests and meet or exceed state standards on the Illinois Standards Achievement Test (ISAT).

 The K-8 curriculum includes advanced programs, gifted and talented classes, and special needs support services allowing for the development of the whole child.
 All educational programs are designed to continuously meet the changing needs of students in our dynamic world.

-The District houses its 2,023 students in three elementary (K-4) schools, and a middle school (5-8).
-School-by-school enrollment figures are as follows:
+The District houses its 1,922 students in three elementary (K-4) schools, and a middle school (5-8).
+School-by-school enrollment figures based on the 6th Day Enrollment Report are as follows:

 The Board of Education of District 67 and Lake Forest High School District 115 in July of 2004 entered into a Shared Service Agreement.
 The benefits to our school community includes a more collaborative coordination of the educational and operational programs K-12.
 This agreement also provides a more efficient use of taxpayer dollars by reducing administrative costs to both school districts.
 Both district also benefit from having support staff who handle responsibilities for both districts.